 Hopefully, this will fix the DNS probe finished error in chrome.
 If still, no internet error appears, then it could be a driver or Chrome browser issue.

-1. Press Windows + X key, click on device manager, to open device manager.
+1. Press Windows + X key, and click on device manager, to open device manager.

 Now, right-click on the WiFi driver and then click on “Update Driver”.

 3. Next, click on “Search automatically for updated driver software”.